Umuzi-org/ACN-syllabus/content/projects/tdd/password-checker/part1/_index.md

 ## Instructions for reviewers

-- For passwordStrength function ensure that when conditions 1 and 2 are not met and all the other conditions are met the function returns Invalid and not weak, medium, or strong. e.g `P@ssw 12` or `User1@` should be Invalid.
+- For passwordStrength function, if conditions 1 and 2 are not met and all the other conditions are met the function should return Invalid. e.g `P@ssw 12` or `User1@` should be Invalid.

-- For PasswordIsValid function, ensure that the function doesn't output or return anything when all conditions are met. e.g `P@ssw0rd 12` function shouldn't output anything.
+- For PasswordIsValid function, if all conditions are met nothing should be printed or returned. e.g `P@ssw0rd 12` shouldn't output anything.